PriyanshuPal24/React-Native/BgChanger/README.md

 # 🎨 BgChanger App (React Native)

 The **BgChanger** app is a simple React Native application that allows users to change the background color of the screen dynamically with a tap of a button.
-It's a fun and interactive way to explore basic concepts of React Native like hooks, styling, and state management.
+It's a fun and interactive way to explore basic concepts of React Native like hooks, styling and state management.

 ---